 Screen Printed Metal Nameplates

-Screen Printing on Aluminum, Brass and Steel
+Screen Printing on Aluminum and Stainless Steel

 The screen printing process is a standard process in the decoration of metal and plastic nameplates, labels and emblems.
 It is typically used for graphics or background color application.
 The colors are custom matched in opaque, transparent or metallic effects.
 Screen printing is also used to add selective gloss levels or textures to nameplates.
 This article focuses on the screen printing process on metal substrates.